This feature is available on all Goodshuffle Pro Plans.

 Zip Code Error

-As a quick note: The client may see a pending transaction on their statement for 3-5 business days.
+⚠️ A pending charge may appear on their statement for 3–5 business days.

 Insufficient Funds